HSLdevcom/jore4/wiki/architecture.md

 - 3100 - 3199: test databases
 - 3200 - 3299: API ports (hasura, REST, etc)
 - 3300 - 3399: frontend ports (for browsers)

+# Environments

+The project setup can be run in the following types of environments:
+- Kubernetes (AKS)
+- Kubernetes in Docker (Kind)
+- docker compose

+The configurations for all environment types are generated from the same input yaml files using gomplate.

+Several Kubernetes staging environments have been deployed in the Azure cloud ("playg", "dev", "test") in addition to the production ("prod") environment.
+The Kind environment type was created to be used in end-to-end-tests, but may be discontinued in the future.
+The docker compose environment type can be used locally when developing individual components and may in the future replace the Kind environment type in end-to-end-test scenarios.

+For more information on the environment types and deployed environments, please see [the Jore4 flux repository README](https://github.com/HSLdevcom/jore4-flux/#readme).